10 Natural Methods to Get Rid of Dental Plaque

 10. Sesame seeds

-- To finish, brush as usual with your favourite toothpaste.
+- Finally, brush in the usual way with your toothpaste.

 Steps for getting rid of dental plaque naturally